DOMESTIC AIRLINES IN south africa

 Airlink is a South African airline that flies regionally in southern Africa and offers many flights within the country.

 The airline is primarily based at OR Tambo International Airport, Johannesburg.
 This includes flights to destinations such as Port Elizabeth, Sishen, Upington, Richards Bay, Polokwane and more.
 The airline serves more than 30 destinations.
 It also has codeshare agreements with South African Airways and South African Express, making it one of the most well-connected airlines in the country.

 Airlink has a secondary base at Kruger Mpumalanga International Airport, which is the main airports to fly into when visiting Kruger National Park.
 Airlink offers flights to and from Kruger Mpumalanga from destinations such as Cape Town, Durban, Johannesburg, Livingstone, Skukuza and Vilankulo.

 Federal Air is a small regionally airline that offers both scheduled passenger and charter flights within South Africa and beyond.

 The airline is based at OR Tambo International Airport, Johannesburg, from where it operates the majority of its services from, both internally and internationally.

 The airline flies to many smaller airports and airstrips, some of which are only available through charter flights.
 For example, a Federal Air charter flight is the only option to reach the Madikwe Game Reserve by air.

 FlySafair is a low-cost airline based at OR Tambo International Airport, Johannesburg, with secondary hubs at Cape Town International and King Shaka International Airport.

 The airline only operates internal flights and flies between seven airports in six different destinations within South Africa, including Johannesburg, Cape Town, Durban, East London, George and Port Elizabeth.

-Mango is a government-owned airline that operates low-cost services throughout South Africa, with additional connections to Zanzibar.
+Mango is a government-owned airline that operates low-cost flights in South Africa, with additional connections to Zanzibar.

 Mango's stripped-down service is a great choice if you're looking to fly between major airports within South Africa on a budget.

 The airline is based at OR Tambo International Airport, Johannesburg but also flies many services from Cape Town international too.
 Overall, Mango flies between eight different South African airports.

 SAA is the flag carrier of South Africa and offers hundreds of daily flights, whether they be domestic, international or intercontinental.